slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

 unique [access tokens and related information](#the-installation-object) that can be retrieved for incoming events and used to make scoped API requests.

-All of the additional underlying details around authentications can be found at [api.slack.com/authentication/oauth-v2][oauth-v2]!
+All of the additional underlying details around authentications can be found within [the Slack API documentation][oauth-v2]!

 ## Configuring the application

 To set your Slack app up for distribution, you will need to enable Bolt OAuth and store installation information securely.
-Bolt supports OAuth by using the [`@slack/oauth`][oauth-node] package to handle most of the work; this includes setting up OAuth routes, state verification, and passing your app an installation object which you must store.
+Bolt supports OAuth by using the [`@slack/oauth`][oauth-node] package to handle most of the work; this includes setting up OAuth routes, verifying state, and passing your app an installation object which you must store.

 ### App options